matwilso/matwilso.github.io/_posts/gpt-sim.md

 This would be an incredible tool for accelerating progress across the whole field.
 We invest resources in creating and developing it and then it becomes a source of compounding growth.
 As it gets better, so do our capabilities, data, $, and time budgets.

 Beyond just a training tool, it could form the basis of an internal model that the agent uses online during deployment.
-It would understand the world in terms of its high-fidelity physics model.
+The agent would understand the world in terms of its high-fidelity physics model.

 Think how good humans are at intuitive physics and pyschology.
 You can predict what will happen if you bump your coffee cup near the edge of your table